d-baker/navsite/_posts/2015-1-1-language-cocktail.markdown

 ---
 For a long time I've been meaning to write something about my language learning process and never really managed it.
 Rather than talking about my procrastination I think I'll just cut straight to the point this time.

 I'm kind of in love with languages of all kinds, natural, programming, musical...every time I discover a new one, I want to learn it.
-I was developing a ridiculously long list of languages I wanted to learn, so a year ago, out of desperation, I recklessly decided to start learning 5 at once (vocabulary only; grammar would have been too difficult).
+I was developing a ridiculously long list of languages I wanted to learn, so a year ago <!--break-->, out of desperation, I recklessly decided to start learning 5 at once (vocabulary only; grammar would have been too difficult).
 I chose Russian, Irish, Finnish, Norwegian and French.

 Although far from my first foray into language learning - in the past I've dabbled in Latin, Greek and French, and I spent quite a lot of time in 2013 learning Russian - I'd never been very good at committing to anything for more than a short period of time.
 I'd tried language kits, Anki, textbooks and foreign language book translations without managing to stick with any for very long.
 I figured it was time to take matters into my own hands and formulate my own way of doing things.
 Here follows a very much simplified explanation of what I came up with.